aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 The language WEB combines together a markup language with a traditional general purpose programming language (TEX and PASCAL respectively, in Knuth's original work); the idea is that a program can be seen as a web of components, and that it is best to describe the links between these components using a mixture of natural language descriptions (with TEX) and formal notation (with PASCAL).

 According to this philosophy, the program should make sense to a human being first and foremost, so the majority of it is composed of natural language sentences and phrases, interspersed with (relatively little) definitions in formal language.

-== Natural Style <the80s>

-It is interesting to take a look at how people actually describe problems and their solutions in natural language.
-It is telling that the manner, style and train of thought in describing an algorithmic procedure employed by a person on the street, or even by a programmer when elaborating an idea in the abstract, can be very different from that which the same programmer employs when translating his/her ideas into executable code @knoll2006pegasus, @miller1981natural.

-An early and oft-cited study in this respect is the one conducted by L. A. Miller in 1981 @miller1981natural.
-A group of college students who were not familiar with computers were asked to provide solutions to six file manipulation problems, and their proposed solutions (all written in natural language) were evaluated for metrics such as preference of expression and contextual referencing.

-It was found that the students were prone to use contextual references such as pronouns and words like "the previous" and "the next", a phenomenon broadly known as Deixis.
-They would use these implicit contextual references rather than explicitly assigning any variables.

-The students preferred to treat data structures in a cumulative way, using universal quantifiers rather than loops to express operations that had to be carried out on multiple instances of a data structure.
-They avoided using any of the traditional structured programming constructs (if-then-else, while, for...) or even unstructured programming constructs (goto statements).

-When describing an algorithm, the students tended to begin by the most general and crucial step of the procedure, to only then mention those special cases which required a different sort of treatment; further refining, or annotating, an initial general statement is an idea that is also brought up with some variations in @brachman2022machines and thus seems to us as an important trait of how humans naturally tend to describe complex problems.

-This is often not how we do things in programming language code, where the crucial step of a function may be buried deep within a hierarchy of nested if-statements; or perhaps, to avoid the nesting, delayed until after all of the guard clauses and early returns that check for all of the edge cases.

-Perhaps the success of the exception handling model (which itself is not perfect, by any means) is owed in part to the philosophy of tackling the most important step first, and handling the edge cases as exceptions later.

-The subjects of the 1981 experiment @miller1981natural also expected the computer to possess some pragmatic knowledge of the world and of their intentions, expecting it to fill in the semantic gaps whenever needed.
-As Dijkstra would've put it: "They blamed the mechanical slave for its strict obedience with which it carried out its given instructions, even if a moment's thought would have revealed that those instructions contained an obvious mistake" @foolishnessnatprogramming.

-Another finding was that the subjects tended to use a relatively restricted vocabulary, though they still liked to use synonyms from time to time.

 == Stories and Code